awmckinley/config/modules/ft.rust/README.md

 # Rust Programming

-> [!ABSTRACT] Blurb
-> A language empowering everyone to build reliable and efficient software.
+A language empowering everyone to build reliable and efficient software.